 To avoid data loss, we strongly advise you to back up or clone your PS4 drive to a bigger HDD.
 PS3 and PS4 hard drive space can quickly run out of space once you start downloading games, demos, and HD videos.
 When PS3 or PS4 hard drive full, you need to upgrade the small hard drive to a larger drive or SSD to improve your PS3 or PS4 system.
 Besides, this helps you avoid data corruption.

-# 2. Recover Lost Files with a Free File Recovery Tool
+# 2. Recover Lost Files with a File Recovery Tool

-If you have any data loss problem when you back up the data to the external device or mistaken deletion, you can ask the hard drive recovery software - EaseUS Data Recovery Wizard for help.
-EaseUS free data recovery software, a powerful and easy recovery program which can help you solve all removable flash drives' data loss problems - recover deleted files, or lost files due to software crash, formatted or damaged, virus attack and other unknown reasons.
+If you have any data loss problem when you back up the data to the external device or mistaken deletion, you can ask EaseUS Data Recovery Wizard for help.
+EaseUS data recovery software is a powerful and easy recovery program that can help you solve all removable flash drives' data loss problems - recover deleted or lost files due to software crash, formatted or damaged, virus attacks, and other unknown reasons.

 The Bottom Line

 Whether it's your PS4 database or data gets corrupted, you will want to solve the problem as soon as possible.
 According to our experience, rebuilding the database is helpful in both cases.
 Always remember, initializing your device is the last resort.